OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 This step will generate two JSON configuration files - one for your **nodes**; another for your **core contracts**.

- 1. Clicking **Download Rollup JSON** will generate `nodeConfig.json`: This file contains the configuration for your appchain's validator(s) and batch poster.
+ 1. Clicking **Download Rollup JSON** will generate `nodeConfig.json`: This file will be consumed as the configuration for your appchain's node, contains validator(s) and batch poster setup.
 It also contains the private key for your appchain's batch poster, which is used to sign transactions that post RBlocks to your appchain's core contracts on L2.
- 2. Clicking **Download L3Config JSON** will generate `orbitSetupScriptConfig.json`: This file contains the configuration for your appchain's core contracts.
-It also contains the private key for your appchain's owner address, which is used to deploy your appchain's core contracts to L2.
+ 2. Clicking **Download L3Config JSON** will generate `orbitSetupScriptConfig.json`: This file contains the configuration for your appchain.
+It'll be consumed to setup your appchain parameters.

 <!-- prev